 Because I spend so much time working at a computer, I designed a computer cabinet that would allow me to stand or sit while I work.
 It takes less than 10 seconds to convert from one position to the other.
 As an added bonus, moving the computer to its own stand freed some workspace on my desk.

-Bill Wendt called and described how his flat roof had been leaking.
+And epoxy/fiberglass roof was the solution for Bill Wendt.
+He called and described how his flat roof had been leaking.
 He said he was also putting an addition on the house, and wanted to use the same flat roof design so the addition would blend in with the rest of the house.
-But first he wanted to eliminate the roof leak.
+But first, he wanted to eliminate the roof leak.
 Continue reading

 By Grace Ombry